oubiwann/clj-openstack/README.rst

 Dependencies
 ------------

-In the four years since this project was started, HTP clients in Clojure have come a long way.
+In the four years since this project was started, HTTP clients in Clojure have come a long way.
 We will be migrating away from the original implementation's choice of clojure-http-client.